-How to be vulnerable, “showing our true selves” and “removing our masks” are the new signs of strength.
+Thanks to Brene Brown‘s popularity, being vulnerable, “showing our true selves” and “removing our masks” are the new signs of strength and power.

 Will vulnerability make you mentally healthier?

 And will it make you stronger and more successful?

 - What’s Vulnerability

 - Vulnerability & Relationships

 - When Vulnerability Works

 - 1. Admitting fear when everyone else has the same fear